-The big 2020 Cisco CCNA Certification update is here!
+The big Cisco CCNA Certification update is here!
 Run!
 Hide!
 What will we do!?!
 Have no fear!
 We are here to help with the information you need to make an informed decision on the lab equipment you need to be prepared!
-We have worked in partnership with Cisco NetAcad instructors and CCIEs to keep our kits at the best configurations you can find at any price point.
+We have worked in partnership with Cisco NetAcad instructors and CCIEs to keep our kits at the best configurations you can find at a fair and honest price point, backed by the highest quality and customer service around.
 At CertificationKits, we did the hard research for you and you are completely covered!
-We have been doing this for over 20 years strong and are working hard to make sure we continue to offer nothing but the best!
+We have been doing this for over 20 years strong and we’ve lasted that long for a reason.
+We work hard to make sure we continue to offer nothing but the best!

 First off, we want to stress that we feel that this revision to the Cisco Certification Program is very exciting and positive!
-With this, CCNA is hotter and trending more than ever!
+With this, CCNA is hotter, trending and more in demand more than ever!
 Updates like these are what prove to companies, HR representatives, IT recruiters, etc. that Cisco Certified Network Engineers are at the top of their game; the best at what they do.
 (Was that almost an X-Men reference?)
 The new exam covers a wider base of more current knowledge and really shows that a CCNA Certified engineer can excel and move up the ladder wherever necessary.
-That nothing compares to the knowledge and skill that a Cisco Certified Engineer can add to your IT department.
+Nothing compares to the knowledge and skill that a Cisco Certified Engineer can add to your IT department.
 When you hire a Cisco Certified Engineer, you know exactly what you are getting and their worth.
 More importantly, always remember that as the CCNA certification progresses, it proves more and more that you know your stuff!
 With this, so does the amount of money you can expect to make as a CCNA!
 Networking is one of the fastest growing fields in the world and with that comes the rewards.
-Anyone can do this, even a complete beginner, all you need is the drive!
+Anyone can do this, even a complete beginner, all you need is the drive and some tools!

 We still advise you to read our CCNA 200-125 Lab Suggestions Page, as some of that info is still very helpful.
 It didn’t go away yesterday.
-However, take that with a grain of salt, as this is the most current info.
+However, take that with a grain of salt and use that as a partly legacy reference, as this is the most current info.

 So, what equipment is Cisco recommending this time around?

 This time around, Cisco has released a couple topology options covering their minimum hardware topology/hardware requirements and their recommended requirements for the optimal learning experience.
 To satisfy the minimum requirement, Cisco has a minimum requirement of two routers and two switches.
-However, our recommendation and Cisco’s recommendation for a full topology is to run a three router and three switch lab.
-This is also the topology we write our lab workbook for because we know this is going to best prepare you to pass the CCNA exam!
+However, the best recommendation is still for a full topology, running a three router and three switch lab.
+This is also the topology we write our lab workbook for because we know this is going to best prepare you to pass the CCNA exam and real world scenarios!
 What is even better here is that the new CCNP enterprise certification has the same three router and three switch topology as its base.
+(CCNP calls for an optional five switches, but we haven’t seen any labs yet that require the additional gear.
+You can read out CCNP recommendations for more information on that.)
 So, this means that if you start out with good routers and switches on CCNA, you will have a very easy transition to move onto the CCNP level certification.
 If you don’t want to go with a three router and three switch setup, don’t worry, you can still do all the labs by scaling back a two router and two switch kit.
 Cisco does have a small wireless component that will be part of the new exam, but this is simply a generic wireless router that you already have at home.
-However, we do provide an option with all of our CCNA labs to add a wireless access point in case you want to go a step further and take that extra dive into wireless capability.
+However, we do provide an option with all of our labs to add a wireless access point (along with the labs to go along with it!) in case you want to go a step further and take that extra dive into wireless capability.

 Official CCNA 2 Router and 2 Switch Topology: